archlinux/aurweb/CONTRIBUTING.md

 Patches should be sent to the [aur-dev@lists.archlinux.org][1] mailing list or included in a merge request on the [aurweb repository][2].

-Before sending patches, you are recommended to run `flake8` and `isort`.
+Before sending patches, you are recommended to run `ruff check .` and `ruff format .`.

 You can add a git hook to do this by installing `python-pre-commit` and running `pre-commit install`.